How to Become a Physical Therapist Aide

 Look online or inquire at physical therapy clinics, assisted living homes, and hospitals.
 Although the requirements might be slightly different, try also searching for Physical Therapist Assistant jobs online.
 This will give you more options and will expand your results.

-Get the training you need to work in a stable, rewarding field as a Physical Therapist Aide by enrolling in the Sports and Rehabilitation Therapy program at Fremont College.
+Get the training you need to work in a stable, rewarding field as a Physical Therapist Aide by enrolling in the Sports and Rehabilitation Therapy program at Fremont University.
 The Sports Therapy program takes just 15 months to complete and provides training in massage, anatomy, and more.
 You will receive an associate of science degree in Sports and Rehabilitation.
 An associate’s degree in Sports and Rehabilitation Therapy can also prepare you for a career as a Physical Therapist Aide once you have the necessary practice and certification.
 Contact us today to enroll in one of our in-demand degree programs – space is limited!